polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/system-chains/asset-hub/index.md

 ## Benefits of Asset Hub

-Polkadot SDK-based relay chains focus on security and consensus, leaving asset management to an external component, such as a system chain.
-The Asset Hub is one example of a system chain and is vital to managing tokens which aren't native to the Polkadot ecosystem.
+Polkadot SDK-based relay chains focus on security and consensus, leaving asset management to an external component, such as a [system chain](/polkadot-protocol/architecture/system-chains/){target=\_blank}.
+The [Asset Hub](/polkadot-protocol/architecture/system-chains/asset-hub/){target=\_blank} is one example of a system chain and is vital to managing tokens which aren't native to the Polkadot ecosystem.
 Developers opting to integrate with Asset Hub can expect the following benefits:

 - **Support for non-native on-chain assets** - create and manage your own tokens or NFTs with Polkadot ecosystem compatibility available out of the box
 - **Lower transaction fees** - approximately 1/10th of the cost of using the relay chain